imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 ---
 description: >-
-  Real-time image resizing, automatic optimization, and file uploading in Android using ImageKit.io.
+  Real-time image resizing, automatic optimization, and file uploading in iOS using ImageKit.io.
 ---

 # iOS

-This is a quick start guide to show you how to integrate ImageKit in an iOS application.
+This is a quick start guide to show you how to integrate ImageKit into an iOS application.
 The code samples covered here are hosted on Github: [https://github.com/imagekit-samples/quickstart/tree/master/ios](https://github.com/imagekit-samples/quickstart/tree/master/ios).

 This guide walks you through the following topics: ‌